What influences human behavior?

-Fortunately, as isolated as we may feel at times, we also have the capability to connect—and in fact are connected—with each other in a variety of ways.
-Thus, we can also think of ourselves as individuals who are part of a broader puzzle—namely, society—via friendships, formal “brick-and-mortar” institutions (colleges, business corporations, houses of worship), less formal institutions (the family, marriage), cultural values and norms, social networks, and other means.
-Clearly, there are a number of different ways that we could conceivably connect the pieces in this puzzle and in so doing reconcile the individual with the social, so that we understand them not as compartmentalized but rather as inexorably intertwined.
+We have the capability to connect—and in fact are connected—with each other in a variety of ways.
+Thus, we can think of ourselves as individuals who are part of a broader picture—namely, society—via friendships, formal “brick-and-mortar” institutions (colleges, business corporations, houses of worship), less formal institutions (the family, marriage), cultural values and norms, social networks, and other means.
+There are many different ways that we could connect the pieces and in so doing reconcile the individual with the social, so that we understand them not as compartmentalized but rather as inexorably intertwined.

-The Social Sciences help students to understand the human condition from the diverse perspectives of anthropology, psychology, political science and sociology.
-All courses share the goal of uncovering how scientific methods of inquiry are utilized to create an understanding of contemporary humanity.
-Introductory courses discuss fundamental concepts, theories and controversies within a discipline, and 2000-level courses offer students the opportunity to examine a variety of social science topics in depth.
+The Social Sciences help students to understand the human condition from the diverse perspectives of anthropology, psychology, political science, and sociology.
+All courses share the goal of uncovering how social scientific methods of inquiry are utilized to create an understanding of contemporary humanity.

-Landmark College’s Social Science and Education Department accordingly understands the human experience as both self-oriented and social; our Psychology courses tend to emphasize the individual unit of analysis, while our Anthropology, Education, Political Science, and Sociology courses respectively cast a broader, “social” net in establishing their realms of inquiry.
+Landmark College’s Social Science Department understands the human experience as both self-oriented and social; our psychology courses emphasize the individual, while our anthropology, political science, and sociology courses cast a broader, social net in their realms of inquiry.